i

 On both sides of the border, buildings collapsed and rescuers had to pull survivors from piles of rubble.

-Yet the impact of this natural disaster is only compounding the devastation experienced by Syrians over 12 years of brutal conflict.
+Yet the impact of this natural disaster only compounded the devastation experienced by Syrians over 12 years of brutal conflict.

 The ongoing conflict in Syria has exacted a heavy toll on the country.
 It has created the largest refugee and displacement crisis of our time, with around 13 million Syrians forced from their homes – more than half of the total population.
 At least 6.8 million have fled the country, with 6.9 million displaced in Syria.